 Implementing Custom Event Filters for QGIS Map Canvas Interactions

-To intercept raw input before QGIS processes it, subclass QObject, override the eventFilter() method, and attach the filter to the active QgsMapCanvas via installEventFilter().
-This pattern gives you first access to low-level Qt events (mouse, keyboard, wheel, focus), allowing you to consume, modify, or log interactions without overriding built-in map tools or modifying QGIS core code.
+To intercept raw input before QGIS processes it, subclass QObject, override eventFilter(), and attach the filter to QgsMapCanvas via installEventFilter().
+This approach gives your plugin first access to low-level Qt events — mouse, keyboard, wheel, and focus — without modifying built-in map tools or QGIS core code.
+It is covered in full as part of the Signal and Slot Event Handling in QGIS guide, which sits within the broader PyQGIS Core Architecture & Data Handling documentation.

 python